unit8co/darts/CONTRIBUTING.md

         * `refactor/`
         * …
     * Work on your update
-7. Check that your code passes all the tests and design new unit tests if needed: `./gradlew unitTest_all`.
+7. Check that your code passes all the tests and design new unit tests if needed: `./gradlew test_all`.
 8. Verify your tests coverage by running `./gradlew coverageTest`
     * Additionally you can generate an xml report and use VSCode Coverage gutter to identify untested lines with `./coverage.sh xml`